Benny Gantz: Gaza war and emergency government

 On 7 October 2023, the Gaza war began following an attack led by Hamas militants on Israel.
 The following day, Gantz announced his willingness to temporarily join Netanyahu's government and establish a war cabinet.
 On 11 October, Gantz and Netanyahu announced that they had reached an agreement on the new cabinet, with Gantz joining the war cabinet and being sworn in as minister without portfolio alongside four other members of his party.
 The agreement was ratified by the Knesset and went into effect on 12 October.

 On 12 March 2024, New Hope withdrew from National Unity, effectively disbanding the alliance.
 The party subsequently left the emergency government on 25 March.
 On 18 May, Gantz threatened to resign from the cabinet effective 8 June if it was unable to engage and adopt proposals for returning hostages, ending Hamas' rule, demilitarizing Gaza, establishing an international administration, normalizing relations with Saudi Arabia, and widening military service.
 He ultimately resigned on 9 June, delaying his announcement by 24 hours due to a successful operation that rescued four Israeli hostages.

 In February 2025, he supported US President Donald Trump's Gaza Strip proposal, stating on X that "Israel can only gain from relocating those who wish to leave the devastated coastal enclave."

 In October 2025, Ganz supported a bill to annex the Israeli settlement of Ma'ale Adumim in the West Bank.

+Personal life

+Gantz married Revital, with whom he has four children.
+In 2019 he was living in Rosh HaAyin.